 - If your loved one died due to a work injury, you have the right to collect compensation in a claim for their wages and other damages filed against the employer and their insurer.

 - Your employer cannot retaliate against employees nor terminate employment for filing workman's compensation claims in court.

 When you are harmed on the job, your employer and its insurance company cannot legally deny or delay benefits.

 The Illinois Workers' Compensation Commission handles all workers' compensation disputes.
 The Illinois Industrial Commission provides review and arbitration opportunities for individuals working through the Worker's Compensation system.

 Less Than One in Four Injured Workers File Claims

 The annual statistics from the Illinois Workers' Compensation Commission reveal nearly 200,000 workplace injuries in 2020.

 Common employee on-the-job accidents leading to workers’ comp benefits include:

 - Slip, trip, or fall

-- Contact with a piece of equipment or object
+- Contact with equipment or object

 - Falling from a significant height